tommyrharper/polkadot-academy-notes/week3/lectures/21-proof-of-stake.md

 }
 ```

-TLDR: NPoS allows us to incentivise the formation of a validator set that optimised teh aforementioned `ElectionScore`.
+TLDR: NPoS allows us to incentivise the formation of a validator set that optimised the aforementioned `ElectionScore`.

 ## NPoS Drawbacks